1. How to Write a Student CV + Template & Examples [2025]

 • Use 1.15 line spacing and double space after subheadings in your CV, making it clear and pleasing to the eye.

-• Send your student CV in PDF format unless asked to do otherwise (even though you use Word CV template).
+• Send your student's CV in PDF format unless asked to do otherwise (even if you use a Word CV template).
 PDFs will keep your CV structure intact.

 7. Add a cover letter to your student CV